martbetz/martbetz.github.io/_posts/2025-03-12-track-me-do.md

 tags: gear
 ---

-The problem I find with hiking apps is they tend to be a bit snoopy, most require sign-up and like to chew on data, and a lots of them are pay-walled or ship with a cart load of ads.
+The problem I find with hiking apps is they tend to be a bit snoopy, most require sign-up and like to chew on data, and lots of them are pay-walled or ship with a cart load of ads.
 There are a few exceptions, though.

 <style>
 .center {